MichaelCurrin/dev-cheatsheets/cheatsheets/package-managers/javascript/npm/registries.md

 [npm.pkg.github.com](https://npm.pkg.github.com)

-Set up a config to tell your NPM command to look at GitHub.
+Set up a config to tell your NPM command to look at GitHub instead of NPM.

 - `.npmrc`
     ```